-The maximum temperature measured in the rock is 38.6 °C. This temperature was measured with the thermocouple TROA1030 located 2.038 m from the center of the canister in deposition hole 1.
-The temperature in the rock close to the deposition hole decreased when the power to the canisters was switched off but increased again when the power was switched on to a temperature about 1 °C lower than before the power was switched off.
+The maximum temperature measured in the rock is $38.6 \,^{\circ}$ C. This temperature was measured with the thermocouple TROA1030 located 2.038 m from the centre of the canister in deposition hole 1.
+The temperature in the rock close to the deposition hole decreased when the power to the canisters was switched off but increased again when the power was switched on to a temperature about 1 $^{\circ}$ C lower than before the power was switched off.
+The temperature is continuing to drop and the maximum temperature at the end of this measuring period is about 35 $^{\circ}$ C.

 5.7.2 Near hole 2 (App.
-3\page 151)
+3\page 127)

-The maximum temperature in the rock (46.8 °C) was measured by TROA1820 located 2.490 m from the center of the canister in deposition hole 2 just before the power to the canisters was switched off.
-Since no power is applied to this canister anymore the temperature in the rock around the deposition hole is continuing to decrease.
+The maximum temperature in the rock (46.8 °C) was measured by TROA1820 located 2.490 m from the centre of the canister in deposition hole 2 just before the power to the canisters was switched off.
+Since no power is applied to this canister anymore the temperature in the rock around the deposition hole is continuing to decrease and the maximum temperature at the end of this measuring period is about 32 °C.

-The maximum temperature in the rock (48.8 °C) was measured by TROA2120 located 1.967 m from the center of the canister in deposition hole 3 just before the power to the canisters was switched off.
+The maximum temperature in the rock (48.8 °C) was measured by TROA2120 located 1.967 m from the centre of the canister in deposition hole 3 just before the power to the canisters was switched off.
 Although the power was switched on again the temperature around the deposition hole is continuing to drop.
 This is most obvious for the sensors installed in the direction towards deposition hole 2.
+The maximum temperature measured temperature at the end of this measuring period is about 40 °C.

 5.7.4 Near hole 4 (App.
-3\page 156)
+3\page 129)

-The maximum temperature in the rock (46.5 degrees) is measured by TROA3030 located 2.034 m from the center of the canister in deposition hole 4.
+The maximum temperature in the rock (46.5 °C) is measured by TROA3030 located 2.034 m from the centre of the canister in deposition hole 4.
 Also for this deposition hole there was a drop in the temperature in the rock when the power was switched off.
-After the power was switched on again the temperature in the rock increased to almost the same level as before the power was switched off.
-Over the last 2 years the measured temperatures have been constant.
+After the power was switched on again the temperature in the rock increased to almost the same level as before the power was switched off and has been remained relatively constant since then.